hackmysql/website/content/lessons-from-20-years-hacking-mysql-part-2.md

 Peter and Vadim, like most early Percona employees, defaulted to maximum effort.
 We were passionate about MySQL and MySQL performance, so we always dug&mdash;all the way to bedrock.
-At some meeting, Peter was extolling the importance of this effort, and he meant to say "Dig in layer by layer".
-But it sounded like he said "Dig in lawyer by lawyer."
+At some meeting, Peter was extolling the importance of this effort, and he meant to say "Dig in layer by layer", but it sounded like he said "Dig in lawyer by lawyer."
 T-shirts were made up with his face saying this.

 Again, I get it: probably not much incentive to put in this kind of effort today.